PatternsTechGit/PT_CI-CD_Azure_Pipelines_for_API/README.md

  -  Give a meaningful website name for URL.
 In our case it is BBBankApiTest and our URL will be https://bbbankapitest.azurewebsites.net
 ![](/BBBankAPI/images/2.png)

-- Our publish version will be a *Code* written in
-- Select *Runtime stack* as *.Net 6* as our API is written in .Net
+- Select *Runtime stack* as *.Net 6* since our API is written in .Net 6
 ![](/BBBankAPI/images/5.png)

 - Select size of memory according to need and pricing model